 Instagram videos: the basics

-Before we answer any questions about how to use an Instagram movie maker to make your feed shine like a Christmas tree decorated with the shimmering lights of likes and shares, let’s make sure we are all standing on the same ground.
+Before we answer any questions about how to use an Instagram movie maker to make your feed shine like a Christmas tree decorated with the shimmering lights of likes and shares or spark effects, let’s make sure we are all standing on the same ground.

 For starters, there’s not one, not two, not even three, but four types of videos you can share on Instagram, some friendlier to video editors and content creators than others.